eberhab/m20/emulation_with_mame.md

     * What is missing for the "Command+S" boottime easteregg?

 * Issues at the time of writing (possibly data related):
-    * pcos20f.img: "Not enough memory to boot PCOS"
     * pcos11d.img/ pcos13.img: "Error 53 in files [font.all, kb.all]".
 The files can be replaced from e.g. pcos-1.3.img.
     * adm51.imd: It seems that this DOS image has been imaged by accidentally skipping track0.
 Broken.
     * startrek_de.img: Based on Italian pcos102, German characters not displayed correctly.
 Moving the game to a German pcos20 disk solves this, but results in graphics errors and misalignment between text and graphics.